 What is mead’s story?
 Mead is the fermented beverage made from honey and is a prehistoric drink dated back to 7000 BC.
 Learn about this versatile beverage from Ken Schramm, world renowned author and master mead maker at Schramm’s Mead, when he joins Amina Harris, Director of the Honey and Pollination Center, in an interview and tasting.
-Schramm will discuss all the hallmarks of every classic beverage: bouquet, structure and complexity, and comparing mead and wine.
+Schramm discussed all the hallmarks of every classic beverage: bouquet, structure and complexity, and comparing mead and wine.

 Ken Schramm is the author of The Compleat Meadmaker, the current reference text of record on mead making, which has sold approximately 60,000 copies.
 He has been making mead since 1988.
 He is the progenitor and co-founder of the Mazer Cup Mead Competition, the oldest and largest mead-only competition, and the owner of Schramm’s Mead in Ferndale, Michigan.
 He is also a fruit grower, and has grafted multiple varieties of cherries and apples onto trees in his home orchard.
 He has presented at mead, beer and wine-making conferences across the United States over the past 20 years.